French language in Algeria

-French is a lingua franca of Algeria according to the CIA World Factbook.
+French is a lingua franca of Algeria.
+Despite intermittent attempts to eradicate French from public life, by the 2000s the proportion of French speakers in Algeria was much higher than on the eve of independence in 1962; In 2008, 11.2 million Algerians (33%) could read and write in French.
 Algeria is the second largest Francophone country in the world in terms of speakers.
-In 2008, 11.2 million Algerians (33%) could read and write in French.
-Despite intermittent attempts to eradicate French from public life, by the 2000s the proportion of French speakers in Algeria was much higher than on the eve of independence in 1962.

 History

 During the French colonisation from 1830 to 1962, according to Benrabah, French "symbolized foreign exploitation and was thus to be resisted" but that "it served as a tool to raise the population's awareness and support in favour of such resistance" because French conveyed "universal values" of liberty, equality, and fraternity.
 During the colonial period, about one million French native speakers lived in Algeria.
-The pied-noirs developed a distinctive dialect, termed Pataouète.
+The pieds-noirs developed a distinctive dialect, termed Pataouète.
 In 1963, of the 1,300,000 literate people in Algeria, 1 million read French.
 Of the total population, 6 million spoke French.

 In the 1960s, post-independence Algerian politicians intended to carry out an Arabization campaign to replace the usage of French with Modern Standard Arabic.
 The Algerian government taught French as the first mandatory foreign language for students beginning in the fourth grade in the primary cycle, from the end of the 1970s to the early 1990s.
 In September 1993 the Ministry of Primary and Secondary Education made French and English two separate choices for the first mandatory foreign language; students were required to pick one over the other; the great majority of students selected French as their first mandatory foreign language.
 Opponents of French-Arabic bilingualism in Algeria argued that French was a colonialist and imperialist language.
 A report for the High Council of Francophonie in Paris stated in 1986 that in Algeria, 150,000 people spoke French as a first language and 6.5 million spoke French as a second language.
 The total population of Algeria at the time was 21 million.